BuildingSync/BuildingSync-asset-extractor/README.md

 ### Pre-commit

 This project uses `pre-commit <https://pre-commit.com/>`_ to ensure code consistency.
-To enable pre-commit on every commit run the following from the command line from within the git checkout of the
+To enable pre-commit on every commit run the following from the command line from within the git checkout of the BuildingSync-asset-extractor
-GMT:

 ```bash
   pre-commit install